 |Watch for the Yellow Stickers

-You are more likely to "run aground" than you are of sinking.
-On both the Gulf and Atlantic Intracoastal Waterways, and especially along the New
+are more likely to "run aground" than you are of sinking.
+On both the Gulf and Atlantic Intracoastal Waterways, and especially along the New Jersey

-Jersey ICW - chances are if your vessel were to sink - it would rest on the bottom long before it disappeared underneath the water.
-Picture below is a
+ICW - chances are if your vessel were to sink - it would rest on the bottom long before it disappeared underneath the water.
+Picture below is a rather

-with "full fuel tanks" when just a little will get you to the next fuel stop.
+"full fuel tanks" when just a little will get you to the next fuel stop.
 In shallow areas, always cruise on a 'rising tide'.
-Never round the Day Markers
+Never round the Day Markers as

-as though they were skiing.
-Your BoatUS or Sea//Tow Membership and towing/rescue insurance for the year(s) you cruise the Loop - can litterally
+though they were skiing.
+Your BoatUS or Sea//Tow Membership and towing/rescue insurance for the year(s) you cruise the Loop - can litterally save

 |Don't just get a good pair of binoculars.